 Phone: (520) 294-7777

-(Photos courtesy of Nick Bastian via Flickr, The Casino Del Sol and Desert Diamond Hotel & Casino Tucson)
+(By Steve Beauregard.
+Photos courtesy of Nick Bastian via Flickr, The Casino Del Sol and Desert Diamond Casinos.)